Sautéed Spinach and Mushrooms is an easy and savory side dish, excellent served with beef or chicken.

 - 4 cups baby spinach leaves

-- 2 tbsp shredded cheddar cheese (optional)
+- 2 tbsp shredded cheddar cheese or Parmesan cheese (optional)

 Instructions